Botspot/vdesktop/README.md

     lxpanelctl restart

 #### What if you want everything to work automatically, without requiring any user interaction?
-This is *really hard*, and too long to post here.
+This is too long to post here.
 After all, it takes the entire vdesktop script to do this.
 Here's what it does:

  - `expect` logs in automatically to the console.
 It types in `pi` and `raspberry` so you don't have to.
  - After logging in, `/etc/profile` is run.
 Vdesktop mounts a custom version of `/etc/profile` to autostart an X session from the inside.
 It creates a signal file: `/xready`, to let vdesktop know the gui is ready to be loaded.
- - `Xephyr` opens when that that file is created, (this is the VNC-style window), to allow the container's x session to connect to it.
+ - `Xephyr` launches when that that file is created, (this is the VNC-style window), to allow the container's X session to connect to it.
  - Once Xephyr opens and the desktop loads, `clipboardsync` runs, to let you copy & paste text back and forth.
  - When you exit the container, and all of the above has to be safely dismantled and shutdown.
 Complex?
 You bet.
  - On top of all that, `vdesktop` ensures dependencies are installed, detects filesystem errors in the .img and asks permission to repair them, and performs a host of little bug fixes to make it Just Work™.